 - Lower initial investment when compared to straight razors; minimal continued costs for purchasing replacement blades

-- Little to no learning curve, making it super easy to transition from cartridge or disposable razors
+- • Disposable vs reusable razors: little to no learning curve, making it super easy to transition from the cartridge or disposable razors

 - Slightly increased risk of nicks and cuts when compared to cartridge razors, but much lower than straight razors

 - Can provide a much closer shave than a cartridge or disposable razor, but still has some limitations when compared to straight razors

 - Much steeper learning curve, as you’ll need to learn a whole new method of shaving

 - Higher initial investment, but low continued costs (except when razor needs a specialist sharpening)

 - Increased risk of cuts, especially as you’re still learning the proper technique

 - The highest level of freedom and control you can get while shaving

 - Makes you feel like a real man